 Attending summits, meet-ups, rallies and conferences for full time traveling families is also another great resource.
 If you are interested in meeting families that travel internationally then I suggest following the Project Worldschool Family Summit that congregated in Guanajuato, Mexico, February 2018.
 Family Adventure Summit is another great opportunity for you to meet in October 2018 in San Miguel de Allende, Mexico for their annual summit.

 Those that travel in an RV around the United States with their family may want to make it to a Fulltime Families Rally.
 They are often held in many different locations throughout the year.
-In 2018, a Rally was held in Southern California, Northern Florida, and one will be in Missouri in May.
+We found ourselves at our first Fulltime Families Rally in early 2018.

 Let’s Travel Family is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com, amazon.co.uk, amazon.ca.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates.